roberjo/audit-system/project/docs/data-model.md

 ## Overview

+This document describes how audit data is stored and organized in the Audit System.
+It covers both the DynamoDB tables used for high-performance event storage and the Aurora PostgreSQL database used for detailed audit records and reporting.
+The document includes table schemas, relationships, data types, and retention policies, making it essential for developers working with the system's data layer.

 The Audit System uses a combination of Amazon DynamoDB and Amazon Aurora PostgreSQL v2 for data storage.
 This document outlines the data models for both databases.

 ## DynamoDB Tables